sweis/amms/README.md

 # Aggregated Mobility Metrics Schema

 ## Overview
 The Aggregate Mobility Metrics Schema (AMMS) specifies a portable, compact schema for sharing aggregated mobility data with cities.
-At a high-level, AMMS allows one to define arbitrary geographic zones and aggregate data on an hourly basis by zone.
+At a high-level, AMMS allows one to define arbitrary geographic zones and aggregate data by arbitrary time periods and cycles by zone.
 AMMS also supports a privacy level, which may be used as a k-anonymity or l-diversity level to apply to different aggregated metrics.

 The schema includes:
-* Total trips, distance, & duration by hour
+* Total trips, distance, & duration by time period
-* Pickups & drop-offs by zone & hour
+* Pickups & drop-offs by time period & zone
-* Trip volumes by zone & hour, with arbitrary k-anonymity
+* Trip volumes by time period & zone, with arbitrary k-anonymity
-* Flow between pickup and dropoff zones & hour, with arbitrary l-diversity
+* Flows by time period, pickup, and drop-off zones, with arbitrary l-diversity
+* Optionally, vehicle availability and on-street counts by time period & zone.

 AMMS is specified as a Protocol Buffer, which provides a portable binary format supporting major languages and easy conversion to JSON.
 AMMS is input agnostic and compatible with Mobility Data Specification (MDS) JSON input.
 An AMMS protocol buffer output is typical than 1% of the size of the raw MDS input data.

 ## Building Python Sample Code